Jesse-0x/Jesse-0x.github.io/source/_posts/A-node-program-using-express.md

   - [Apple]
   - [Internet, Web Application]
   - [Programing Language, JavaScript]
-tags: Experince & Guide
+tags: Experience & Guide

 ---

-[Node.js](https://nodejs.org/)® is a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://v8.dev/), and it is Foundated by © OpenJS Foundation.
-Many web application use it, such as LinkedIn, Netflix, PayPal, NASA and more.
+[Node.js](https://nodejs.org/)® is a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://v8.dev/), and it is Founded by © OpenJS Foundation.
+Many web applications use it, such as LinkedIn, Netflix, PayPal, NASA and more.

 <!-- more -->

-## Node.js running Evirement
+## Node.js running **Environment**

-My device is MacBook Pro Late 2012, and installed Xcode & Developer Command Line tools.
+My device is a MacBook Pro Late 2012, and installed Xcode & Developer Command Line tools.

 ### Install Xcode & Command Line Tools

-Xcode can be installed from [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835), or from [Apple Deverloper](https://developer.apple.com/download) download Xcode beta (Need Apple Developer account).
+Xcode can be installed from the [Mac App Store](https://apps.apple.com/us/app/xcode/id497799835), or from [Apple Developer](https://developer.apple.com/download) download Xcode beta (Need Apple Developer account).

-After install Xcode please run at least one time in order to agree agreement.
+After installing Xcode please run at least one time in order to agree to. the agreement.

 Command Line tools can be installed from Terminal